best-esims-ecuador

 No matter which provider you choose, an eSIM will make your Ecuador trip easier and keep you connected from the moment you land at Mariscal Sucre or José Joaquín de Olmedo International Airport.

 For most tourists visiting Ecuador, an eSIM is the best option. eSIMs let you stay connected from the moment you land at Quito's Mariscal Sucre or Guayaquil's José Joaquín de Olmedo International Airport without needing to visit a store, show your passport, or deal with language barriers at SIM kiosks.
-International providers like Ubigi and Nomad connect to Ecuador's Movistar network and can be installed on your phone before you even leave home.
+International providers like Holafly and Nomad can be installed on your phone before you even leave home.
 Local Ecuadorian SIM cards from Claro, Movistar, or CNT can sometimes work out cheaper for very long stays, but they require in-person registration with your passport.

-Yes, Ecuador fully supports eSIM technology for travelers.
-You can use an eSIM from international providers like Ubigi and Nomad as soon as you land.
+Yes, Ecuador fully supports eSIM technology for travellers.
+You can use an eSIM from international providers like Holafly and Nomad as soon as you land.
 All four major Ecuadorian carriers (Claro, Movistar, CNT, and Tuenti) support eSIM connectivity, and there's no need to register your eSIM with Ecuadorian authorities or visit a local store.

 Coverage is strong across Ecuador's major cities including Quito, Guayaquil, Cuenca, and Baños.
-Both Ubigi and Nomad connect to the Movistar network, which provides reliable coverage across the main travel routes on the mainland.
+Both Holafly and Nomad connect to Ecuador's local networks, which provides reliable coverage across the main travel routes on the mainland.
 Signal can become intermittent in remote Andean regions, the Amazon rainforest, and across the Galapagos Islands, which is true across all networks.

-Coverage in the Galapagos is significantly more limited than on mainland Ecuador, regardless of which eSIM provider you use.
-You'll have basic 3G/4G signal in Puerto Ayora on Santa Cruz and Puerto Baquerizo Moreno on San Cristóbal, enough for WhatsApp, maps, and occasional browsing.
+Coverage in the Galapagos is significantly more limited than on mainland Ecuador, regardless of which eSIM provider you use — specific island coverage may vary.
+You'll typically have basic 3G/4G signal in Puerto Ayora on Santa Cruz and Puerto Baquerizo Moreno on San Cristóbal, enough for WhatsApp, maps, and occasional browsing.
 Smaller islands like Isabela and Floreana have very limited coverage, and boat tours, dive sites, and national park areas are generally offline.
 We'd recommend downloading offline maps and essential information before you fly to the Galapagos, and treating it as a place where you'll be mostly offline.

 Most travel eSIMs are data-only.
 To make calls or send messages, use internet-based apps such as WhatsApp, Telegram, FaceTime, or Skype, which work over your eSIM data connection.
 WhatsApp is widely used across Ecuador for both personal communication and contacting tour operators.